-One way to manage the router mappings is through the Control Bus [http://www.eaipatterns.com/ControlBus.html] pattern which exposes a Control Channel where you can send control messages to manage and monitor Spring Integration components, including routers.
-For more information about the Control Bus see Section 8.3, "Control Bus".
-Typically you would send a control message asking to invoke a particular operation on a particular managed component (e.g., router).
+One way to manage the router mappings is through the Control Bus pattern which exposes a Control Channel where you can send control messages to manage and monitor Spring Integration components, including routers.

+For more information about the Control Bus, please see chapter Section 8.4, "Control Bus".

+Typically you would send a control message asking to invoke a particular operation on a particular managed component (e.g. router).
 The two managed operations (methods) that are specific to changing the router resolution process are:

-• public void setChannelMapping(String channelIdentifier, String channelName) - will allow you to add a new or modify an existing mapping between channel identifier and channel name

-• public void removeChannelMapping(String channelIdentifier) - will allow you to remove a particular channel mapping, thus disconnecting the relationship between channel identifier and channel name
+- public void setChannelMapping(String channelIdentifier, String channelName) will allow you to add a new or modify an existing mapping between channel identifier and channel name - public void removeChannelMapping(String channelIdentifier) will allow you to remove a particular channel mapping, thus disconnecting the relationship between channel identifier and channel name